Helperbird/website/src/pages/features/paragraph-widths.md

 The benefits of Helperbird's paragraph width setting feature are:

 ### Adjust the width of paragraphs
-It allows users to adjust the width of paragraphs on pdfs and websites to fit their screen and personal preference.
+It allows users to adjust the width of paragraphs on PDFs and websites to fit their screen and personal preference.

 ### Improve readability
 It improves readability by making text more legible and comfortable to read.